ShayJordan/shay.github.io/_posts/2023-12-30-nineteen-years-of-kuk-sool-part-2.md

 In November 2021, I completed my centre judging certification which enables me to centre judge at championships.
 This was a huge achievement for me, and enabled me to reflect on how far I'd come.
 I began as someone who was scared to enter a tournament, and now I'm qualified and experienced in judging at one.

-On the same day, I received the devastating and heartbreaking news that our school owner JDKJN Master Alison Ducker (seventh degree black belt) had passed away after a relatively short illness.
+On the same day, I received the devastating and heartbreaking news that our school owner JDKJN Master Alison Ducker (Seventh Degree Black Belt) had passed away after a relatively short illness.
 This news came completely unexpected and caused me to break down.
 I am not one to show emotions often, but Master Alison meant a lot to me and her passing left me feeling a little broken.

 A few weeks later, the first European Championships were hosted since before COVID.
 The Championships were dedicated to Master Alison and the incredible woman and influential martial artist she was and will always be remembered as, with a beautiful tribute demonstration given by the UK Women's Demonstration Team.
 Master Alison was and still is the highest-ranking female martial artist in the UK and and the highest ranking non-Korean female within the World Kuk Sool Association.
 In the words of Master Martin Ducker, her husband of over 35 years, she was a special woman who quietly touched many people's hearts.